itsmejoeyong/streamlit-portfolio/README.md

 The main branch essentially integrates all the other branches & features into a sidebar on the top left, with dynamic link generation for each project.
 For more information press the provided link in the main webpage.

+New data will be fetched for any data-related projects on a daily basis.

 ```
 root/
 │